robyftp/Tree/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## The urge to sing the Lion King song is just a whim away.